After the

 serious issue, the authors worked in the style of “novel in the newspaper” -

 they divided the topic into chapters and proceeded them in turn one by one.
-At
+There was no unified editing of proofreading.
+Over time,

 the haste has subsided, and later Monographs were begun to resemble monographs